rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case.md

 1. Select the **Context** category.
 This item is only available if a journey has passed contextual data to the message.
 Click **Journey Orchestration**.
 The following contextual information appears:

    * **Events**: this category regroups all fields from the event(s) placed before the **Message** activity in the journey.
    * **Journey Properties**: the technical fields related to the journey for a given profile, for example the journey ID or the specific errors encountered.
-Learn more in [Journey Orchestration documentation](https://experienceleague.adobe.com/docs/journeys/using/building-advanced-conditions-journeys/syntax/journey-properties.html#building-advanced-conditions-journeys){target="_blank"}.
+[Read more](../building-journeys/expression/journey-properties.md).

    ![](assets/perso-uc10.png)